-In this video Swami Lakshmanjoo explains ahimsa (non-violence) in the light of Kashmir Shaivism emphasizing why ahimsa is important on the spiritual path.
+In this video excerpt, Swami Lakshmanjoo explains ahimsa (non-violence) in the light of Kashmir Shaivism emphasizing why non-violence (ahimsa) is the most important discipline to observe.

 Why should anybody be non-violent?

 Because it is that discipline that allows one